Homemade Stir Fry Sauce

 A glass cup filled with Stir Fry Sauce next to a bowl of sesame seeds on a wooden board

-A 5-Minute Stir Fry Sauce Recipe
+Easy, 5-Minute Stir Fry Sauce

 Homemade Stir Fry Sauce may sound like a complicated thing to make, but it’s not.
 There’s nothing to it besides adding all the ingredients to a pot and letting them boil for a few minutes to thicken up.
-It’s definitely worth taking a few minutes to make this sauce, which adds incredible flavor to even the simplest recipes!

 If you are worried that adding sauce to your recipes will make it unhealthy, fear not.
 This sauce has only one teaspoon of sesame oil in it, so it’s actually very low in fat and calories.

-Ingredients For Making Homemade Stir Fry Sauce
+Ingredients For Stir Fry Sauce

 Although stir fry sauce adds a satisfying kick to your favorite dishes, it’s a surprisingly simple sauce to make!
 And that’s the way it should be right?
 Minimal effort with maximum reward.

-Here is what you will need to make this stir fry sauce:
+Here is what you will need:

 • (Low Sodium) Soy sauce

-• (Low sodium) chicken broth
+• (Low sodium) Chicken broth

-• Fresh ginger
+• Fresh Ginger

-• Dry sherry
+• Dry sherry or Rice Wine Vinegar

 • Toasted sesame oil